Kovvur: Roadways

 The town has a total road length of 70.45 km.
 The Andhra Pradesh State Road Transport Corporation (APSRTC) operates bus services from Kovvuru bus station.
-The depot was reopened in 2015.

 Railways

 is one of the fourteen D–category stations in the Vijayawada railway division of South Central Railway zone.
 Kovvur will become a Potential Railway junction Between both Telugu States after the Completion of Kovvur-Bhadrachalam road Railway line.

 Airways

 Rajahmundry Airport is the nearest airport, located 15 km away.

 Education

 The primary and secondary school education is imparted by government, aided, and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.
 There are many famous institutions like ABN&PRR College Of Sciences, Sanskrit colleges and many other private institutions.